ovh/docs/pages/cloud/private-cloud/nsx_configurer_les_groupes_d_objets/guide.en-gb.md

 ## Objective

-An object, in the Network Security world, is a singular entity that can be assigned rules.
+An object, in the Network Security world, is a singular item that can be assigned rules.
 *Examples: IP address, machine name, service, network port, MAC adress...*
 Leveraging object groups limits the number of rules necessary and simplify management.